mukisaivan/queueingtool/README.md

 ## Screenshots

--Screenshots are availed in the screenshots folder in the main branch.
+-Screenshots are availed in the Sample Screens.ppt in the main branch.
+(Samplescreens.ppt)

 ## Getting Started